 This short mantra, proposed by Simon Sinek, is often neglected by businesses when it comes to digital marketing.
 And don't get us wrong, we understand why businesses revert to just 'selling' when producing digital marketing campaigns.

-It's almost logical to think that as a business who sells a product or service, you should be using your digital marketing efforts to tell people what you sell, how much it costs, where they can buy it etc.
+It's almost logical to think that as a business that sells a product or service, you should be using your digital marketing efforts to tell people what you sell, how much it costs, where they can buy it etc.

-Nike are a perfect example of a company who have used their digital marketing activities to great effect, building a community and telling stories, rather than pushing products onto their customers.
+Nike is a perfect example of a company who have used their digital marketing activities to great effect, building a community and telling stories, rather than pushing products onto their customers.
 In 2017, their 'Breaking2' campaign, which followed Eliud Kipchoge's attempt to break the two-hour barrier for running a marathon, was a huge success.
-13.1 million watched the attempt live via Twitter, and on the back of the amazing content they produced a 55-minute documentary about the story.
+13.1 million watched the attempt live via Twitter, and on the back of the amazing content, they produced a 55-minute documentary about the story.